stembrain/symplectic-harvester/README.md

     rm -rf data
     rm -rf previous-harvest

     # clean the database containing the fetch state.
-In mysql this table is called symplectic_fetch
+In mysql this table is called symplectic_fetch.
+    ie delete from symplectic_fetch

     sh run-fetch-only.sh
     # repeat the above until there is no more data to fetch
+    sh run-prepareingest-only.sh
     sh run-ingest-only.sh